(Hair)

 Boxy Curly Bob

 There’s a reason the bob haircut transcends time.
-With its versatile, face framing shape, a bob is flattering for almost every face shape and hair texture.
+With its versatile, face framing shape, it’s flattering for almost every face shape and hair texture.
 Take this boxy version of the cut that’s ideal for curly hair.
 For this type of hairstyle, keeping frizz at bay and shine consistent is essential for summer.
 With that in mind, try adding a curl activating and hydrating hair serum to your wash day routine and finishing with an oil for glossy look.

 Mixie Cut With Micro Hair Clips